 Today, GoPro has released the hotly anticipated Hero 8 Black action camera, with a price of £379.99/$399.99.
-In addition to launching the GoPro Hero 8 Black, which is available to pre-order now from GoPro the action cam brand has announced a system of new add-on GoPro accessories for the action camera, called Mods, as well as a new 360-degree camera called the GoPro Max.
+In addition to launching the GoPro Hero 8 Black, which is available to buy now, the action cam brand has announced a system of new add-on GoPro accessories for the action camera, called Mods, as well as a new 360-degree camera called the GoPro Max.

 The Max is designed to be a stand-alone product and will not be part of the official Hero action camera range.

-The Hero 8 Black is available for pre-order now from GoPro.com, with shipments beginning Tuesday 15 October.
+The Hero 8 Black (opens in new tab) is available for pre-order now, with shipments beginning Tuesday 15 October.
 The Hero 8 will be available at select retail partners around the world starting Sunday 20 October.

 You can see how the new GoPro compares to DJI's highly rated rival in our GoPro Hero 8 Black vs DJI Osmo Action head-to-head.